Practice Leaders: Richard P. Eckman and David B. Stratton

 Also see our:

-Distressed debt transactions, involving either the lender itself or a third-party purchaser, are often quite complex, and require legal counsel who is experienced in these matters and who can bring timely judgment and efficient representation to bear, as well as bringing a practical business approach to successfully achieving the client's goals.
+Distressed investing strategies – whether involving corporates, portfolio companies, lenders, third-party purchasers, or deep value investors – require legal counsel who is experienced in these matters and who can bring timely judgment and efficient representation to bear, as well as bringing a practical business approach to successfully achieving the client’s goals.

-With more than 70 lawyers and other professionals in our Financial Services and Corporate Restructuring and Bankruptcy practice groups, working together as a seamless team, Pepper has the depth and breadth to handle distressed debt matters of any size and complexity.
+With more than 70 lawyers and other professionals in our Financial Services, Corporate Restructuring and Bankruptcy practice groups, working together as a seamless team, Pepper has the depth and breadth to handle distressed transactions of any size and complexity.

 - representing a hedge-fund-affiliated finance company working out its $50 million loan to a large luxury resort club company, including restructuring its debt and establishing the debtor-in-possession lending facility which enabled the borrower to find permanent financing of its debt, resulting in our client recovering all it was owed, including contracted interest and fees